daniel-fv/daniel-fv.github.io/_pages/about.md

 ![Daniel Fajardo Valenti picture](/images/daniel-fajardo-valenti_med.png)

-I started out as a Systems Engineer and now I have more than 15 years working in the telecommunications industry and as a Linux Systems Administrator.
+I graduated from college as a Systems Engineer but now I have more than 15 years working in the telecommunications industry and as a Linux Systems Administrator.

+Being part of a telecom company made me learn about networking, wireless networks and to manage Linux servers.

-I specialize in Microsoft Azure being certified as Azure Solutions Architect Expert and Azure Administrator Associate.
+Right now I specialize in Microsoft Azure being certified as Azure Solutions Architect Expert and Azure Administrator Associate.

 I love working on projects together, so feel free to reach out for collaboration!